Suspense: 2017-18 MAP Grants

 ISAC has suspended the announcement of 2017-18 MAP grants as follows:

-- for all students whose initial 2017-18 Free Application for Federal Student Aid (FAFSA®) is received by the federal processor on or after December 22, 2016 (the “suspense date”).
+- for all students whose initial 2017-18 Free Application for Federal Student Aid (FAFSA®) is received by the federal processor on or after January 16, 2017 (the “suspense date”).
+Note that this is a later date than previously had been announced (see the 2017-18 Processing Updates section of the MAP page for further details).

 MAP awards are made on a first come, first-served basis for eligible students, and available funding runs out quickly for the program.
 This year, if your FAFSA is received on or after October 1 but before the applicable suspense date (as outlined above) and you are eligible for MAP, you should expect to receive an estimated MAP award.
 If you are eligible for MAP but your FAFSA is received after the applicable suspense date, you might still have an opportunity to receive a MAP grant, and you would be notified later if funds become available.